 One final piece of advice is to make sure there’s always a sweet-tasting option, like fruit or yogurt, for your toddler to choose from.
 This isn’t for variety as much as it is strategic.
 If your toddler finishes a meal on a sweet note, they’re likely to remember the bitter-tasting foods in a more positive light.

 Your toddler is smart, curious, and probably a little headstrong.
 These certainly aren’t bad qualities, although they may get in the way of your well-intentioned dinner plans.
-The best way you can encourage Baby to explore the world around her is by providing the tools that help her flourish and grow – one of the most important being a balanced diet.
+The best way you can encourage Baby to explore the world around him is by providing the tools that help him flourish and grow – one of the most important being a balanced diet.

 - “My toddler hates vegetables.
 What can I do?”
 KidsHealth.
 Nemours Foundation, 2016.
 Web.